andreterceiro/dio-claro-spring--sql-studies/README.md

 Access data:
 - hostname: please access [this link](https://hpanel.hostinger.com/websites/terceiro.com.br/databases/php-my-admin?redirectLocation=side_menu)
-after loggin in in the administration pannel;
+after loggin in in the administration panel;
 - database: u257595541_viagens
 - username: u257595541_viagens
 - password: if you access using the previous link, a password will be not necessary.